GhanimAlkilani/CanSat/README.md

 # CubeSat

 ## Description
-CubeSat it's small Sat with many features such as catch photos and videos and send information from the space to the receiver on the earth ..etc
+CubeSat it's small Sat with many features such as taking photos, videos and sending information from the space to the receiver on the earth.

 ## Technologies
 - 3D Printer for print the body of the cube.